 “We are still trying to think about how to fully utilize these (coins) within the group.”
 He also is looking to improve on the design of the individual tokens for future projects and awards.
 “I really wanted to use a helicopter on the coin; we use helicopters in our work, and everyone likes the helicopter!”

-So far, Davidowski has been pleased with the coins, as have the employees.
+So far, Davidowski has been pleased with the recognition coins, as have the employees.
 Companies that value their employees like Mortenson are always on the lookout for ways to show their employees their appreciation, and commemorative coins are a classy way to do just that.
-In both the Mortenson and their employees’ eyes, the coins are a success.
+In both the Mortenson and their employees’ eyes, the safety coins are a success.
 What more could one ask for?